Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 The four freedoms were removed from the constitution in September 1980.
 The four cardinal principles were enforced immediately and written into the constitution in December 1982.

 Some Westerners have believed that Deng was initiating a transition to free enterprise, and that democracy would surely follow.
 Neither belief was ever well-founded.
-Deng famously said that it did not matter whether the cat was black or white, so long as it caught mice, but he was always certain that the socialist cat was better than a capitalist dog.
+Deng famously said that it did not matter whether the cat was black or white, so long as it caught mice, but he was always certain that the socialist cat was better than the capitalist dog.

 Pressure for the Reform of Government